 The MHIRT Research Internship program offers undergraduate and graduate students an opportunity to participate in a hands-on research internship in an international setting.
-Gain valuable skills and enhance your academic portfolio working alongside public health and health science professionals from Romania, Armenia, or The Gambia.
+Gain valuable skills and enhance your academic portfolio working alongside public health and health science professionals from Romania.

 Application & Eligibility

 The purpose of the MHIRT program is to offer international research experiences with the intent to increase participation in the health sciences with underrepresented and underserved populations, increase cultural competency, and ultimately reduce health disparities.
-Eight undergraduate awards and four graduate awards are available each summer.
-These awards support international research training opportunities at a foreign site to qualified undergraduate, post baccalaureates or graduate students in the life, physical, or social sciences; other health-professional program students who have not yet completed their degrees who are from groups underrepresented in biomedical, behavioral, clinical or social sciences research fields.
+Eight awards are available each summer.
+These awards support international research training opportunities at a foreign site to qualified undergraduate, post-baccalaureate or graduate students in the life, physical, or social sciences; other health-professional program students who have not yet completed their degrees who are from groups underrepresented in biomedical, behavioral, clinical or social sciences research fields.